slrubinstein/jazz-chord/readme.md

 Jazz Chord Substitutor was created by Steve Rubinstein while he has a student at Fullstack Academy in New York.
 It was built on the MEAN stack (Mongo, Express, Angular, Node) using the Angular Fullstack Generator.
+It uses Audiolet to interact with the Web Audio API.